Build an LLM from scratch in MAX

 return attn_output

-Next: In Step 08, you’ll implement residual connections and layer normalization to enable training deep transformer networks.
+Next: In Step 05, you’ll implement layer normalization to stabilize activations for effective training.

 MAX operations